kushtrimh/zana/README.md

 ### Deployment and releases

-Each PR that is merged into the `main` branch triggers the deployment pipeline, and with each deployment a new release is created.
-Except the `extension` all other modules are built and deployed automatically.
+Each PR that is merged into the `main` branch triggers the deployment pipeline, and with each deployment a new release is created (_This process may change in the future_).
-The extension is built manually, and then submitted into the browser stores as an update.
+Except the `extension` which is built and published manually, all other modules are built and deployed automatically.